filipekiss/ztudy/scripting/parameter-expansion.md

 ZSH has a configuration variable called `ZDOTDIR`, which basically tells where `zsh` will look for configuration files (such as `.zshrc`).

-If you want to use a folder that's not you `$HOME` folder, you just need to have a `.zshenv` file in your home folder and set `ZDOTDIR` to point to where your `.zshrc` and other files are currently stored.
+If you want to use a folder that's not your `$HOME` folder, you just need to have a `.zshenv` file in your home folder and set `ZDOTDIR` to point to where your `.zshrc` and other files are currently stored.

-What I did was to symlink my [`.zshenv`] to my home folder.
-In my `.zshenv` I have this piece of code:
+In my [`.zshenv`] I have this piece of code:

 ```zsh
 export ZDOTDIR="${${(%):-%N}:A:h}"